-In order to compare the effect of the redistribution of the thermal sources on particles transmission, small particles (0.77µm) were tracked for two conditions: generation from the diffuser and the feet region in the MV scheme.
+To compare the effect of the redistribution of the thermal sources on particles transmission, small particles (0.77µm) were tracked for two conditions: generation from the diffuser and the feet region in the MV scheme.
 Small particles follow the streamline strictly.
 From the flow pattern comparison shown in Figure 5-41, it can be expected that the small particles move similarly in the two situations.
 In the right figure, the prediction of RNG k-ε model, the small particles were injected from the diffuser attached to the chamber ceiling.
 A relatively high concentration discrepancy occurs at location P3 in the breathing zone of the target occupant.
 The particle cloud shows a slight delay in reaching location P3.
 This phenomenon is related to the change of buoyancy flow pattern in the vicinity of the cylinder due to the thermal redistribution.
 It suggests the personal cloud is more sensitive to indoor thermal distribution using the RNG k-ε model.
 However, the particle concentration profiles do not show clear differences in all locations with the LES model.
 It is demonstrated that the slight heat redistribution, probably due to radiation, results in no difference in particle concentration prediction.
 Dispersion of particles, on the other hand, could be more sensitive to the thermal boundary condition in the RNG k-ε simulation.